graphcommerce-org/graphcommerce/docs/getting-started/readme.md

 There are several ways to customize your storefront to a greater extent.
 The optimal method varies based on the desired modification.

-👉 Local modifications: Every file in your project directory is meant for customization.
+👉 Local modifications - Every file in your project directory is meant for customization.
 E.g., you can directly modify files in the `📁 /pages` and `📁 /folder` directories, as wel as your `📄 /components/theme.ts` file.